elven-fire/StoreManager/README.md

 ## Command Line Interface

 ELF Store Manager can be used from the command line without the need to install PyQt.
-Locations will be stored in the current working directory in custom formats (`.town`, `.store`, `.uni`) as well as human-readable versions automatically maintained in the same directory (`.txt`).
+Locations will be stored in the current working directory in a custom format (`.town`, `.store`, `.uni`) as well as human-readable versions automatically maintained in the same directory (`.txt`).

 ## Creating locations